alboteanud/Bavaria-Covid-status/README.md

 - The change in the device preferred language is reflected in the user interface.
 Instruction messages for Covid protection are shown in german, english and romanian.
 - All color code are shown - choose fake location and update
-- Inserting fake locations works
+- Inserting fake locations works.
+- Bug to solve.
+After changing location - the location name, sometimes, does not correspond to the lat, lon coord shown.

 ### Requirements for this app